 Erica Ferencik is a Boston-based author whose recent release, The River at Night is a modern Deliverance set in the deep woods of Maine.
 I conducted a full-length interview with her for Electric Literature that talks about the research that went into writing the book and so much more.

 Reading is probably the least sexy part of pop culture.
 If there is a ranking it would go: keeping up on Peak TV, catching the latest Oscar bait, and hearing the newest band before the rest of the world does.
 Yet literature is the longest, strongest pillar of culture, pop or not.
-Here are 25… Read More 25 books from 2016 you need to read

 The Cursed Child is a meandering disappointment that uses one of the series’ least favorite McGuffin – time travel – as a central plot element.
 By the end of reading the two-part play, I felt bewildered and as if none of it even mattered.